axd1967/lander/README.txt

 Registers
 =========

-'>' are the ones you may fiddle with.
+'>' are the ones you may fiddle with...

  0 fuel left (kg)
  1 > throttle (%)